Olav Bruin - Architect & Creative Director, Atelier Nomadic

 Yeah, it was our first project.
 It was so nice to start our company with such a big project that we worked on for two years.

-We started with the focus of building low-impact tented structures, but I always have this love for bamboo, and I am always pushing to incorporate the material in our projects and designs.
+I always have this love for bamboo, and I am always pushing to incorporate the material in our projects.
 With Wild Coast Lodge it wasn’t possible to use it for the full 100%.
-We designed bamboo grid shell domes and in the end decided to create a steel frame that supports the domes.
+We designed bamboo grid shell domes and created a steel frame to support them.
 We were pioneering with bamboo in Sri Lanka but there was no time to tackle the bamboo legislation, and we ended up importing the bamboo from Thailand.
-We felt at least if you build something with bamboo, even if its imported, people can see for themselves the possibilities of the material.
+We felt at least if you build something with bamboo, people can see for themselves the possibilities of the material.

-That’s why I was so happy when you contacted us because I saw the opportunity to design the very first project in Sri Lanka that will be 100% bamboo, using the bamboos available locally.
-But we haven’t promoted ourselves as bamboo architects enough, I think.
+That’s why I was so happy when you contacted us because I saw the opportunity to design the very first project in Sri Lanka that will be 100% local bamboo.
+We haven’t promoted ourselves as bamboo architects enough, I think.

 Ok, so I guess this is where Atelier Nomadic comes in.

 Yeah.
-Nomadic Resorts was established as a hospitality design and consultancy company, with the tented projects also.
-It’s really serving the hospitality industry and that’s anchored in the name.
-We decided to separate, in terms of branding, the architecture design studio, so we can reach a wider market, because how can you design bamboo schools or social housing, for example, if your company is called Nomadic Resorts.
+Nomadic Resorts was established as a hospitality design and consultancy company.
+It’s really serving the hospitality industry.
+We decided to separate, in terms of branding, the architecture design studio so we can reach a wider market, and design bamboo schools or social housing, for example.
 Branding the design studio separately we hope will make this a little easier.

 In the years since, Nomadic Resorts has grown to be a global design studio with projects all over the world.
-How do you bring the ethos of Nomadic Resorts to the context of a project, and does culture or landscape always shape your design process?
+How do you bring the ethos of Nomadic Resorts to each project?

 We don’t design from a particular style but our designs evolve from a certain process we always follow.
 For us, anchoring the project in the local context, both culturally and environmentally, is shaping our buildings.
 We always get inspiration from the local surroundings, so maybe things we find on the site, or in the area.
 Wild Coast Lodge was inspired by these large boulder outcrops that you find scattered around Yala National Park, and UNA was inspired by the plant cells because it was such a nice, densely vegetated site.
 We find this quite fascinating.